jmmaldonado/timeward/README.md

-# Control de Navegación
+# Timeward

-"Control de Navegación" is a Chrome Extension that helps you monitor and limit the time you spend on specific websites.
+"Timeward" is a Chrome Extension that helps you monitor and limit the time you spend on specific websites.
 It allows you to set daily time limits and define allowed time ranges for accessing distracting sites, helping you improve your productivity and manage your online habits.

 ## Features